Bike Touring based in Santa Fe, New Mexico!

 Highlights: Canyon Road, where 100 galleries line the half mile street, the O’Keeffe Museum, the country’s Oldest Church, several 19th-century cathedrals, including the one with the mysterious staircase, the Roundhouse (state capital) and the Palace of the Governors where Indians from all 19 northern pueblos sell their wares in a fashion modeled after the fiesta markets of Old Mexico.

 Day 2: Yesterday we visited the End of the Santa Fe Trail Monument on the Plaza, and today our bike route traces the final miles of this historic route.
 We’ll immerse ourselves with a group walking tour, taking in more than 400 years of history, culture and architecture of America’s oldest capital city.
 Lunch is at Museum Hill, home to four museums representing a different facet of the area art and culture with a campus that also acts as a public sculpture garden and includes several of Santa Fe’s most recognizable pieces.
 Dinner is on your own tonight and we’ll serve up several suggestions walking distance from the hotel.
-And we highly recommend you soak and unwind at Ten Thousand Waves, an oasis inspired by the great Japanese mountain hot springs.

 Day 3: Today we hit the city’s bike paths starting with the Rail Trail.
 Be sure to take a selfie at the bright red Santa Fe caboose.
 Then you’re on Acequia Trail for a short distance and neighborhood streets to reach Arroyo Chamisos Trail.
-Finally, the River Trail, which takes you almost all the way back to the Plaza area where we’ll hit the local food truck scene for a late lunch.
+Finally, the River Trail, which takes you almost all the way back to the Plaza area where you can hit the local food truck scene for lunch.
 The afternoon is yours to explore the O’Keeffe Museum or Canyon Road.
 And tonight the group heads to the Shed, a place where you can downshift a couple centuries enjoying Southwestern fare on the patio of an adobe hacienda, circa 1692.
 Some folks don’t think you’re “arrived” in town until you’ve eaten here.
 After our celebratory meal, hike up to the Cross of the Maryrs, downtown’s best sunset viewing spot.